gwaybio/keras_gan/README.md

-In the following repository, I implement a traditional generative adversarial network (GAN) using two multilayer perceptrons (MLP) that define the generator and discriminator class.
+In the following repository, I implement a traditional generative adversarial network (GAN) using two multilayer perceptrons (MLP) that define the generator and discriminator classes.
 I build a model that can generate somewhat realistic
 [MNIST examples](http://yann.lecun.com/exdb/mnist/).
 The architecture I use is very similar to the MLP GAN proposed by